PipedreamHQ/docs/docs/destinations/email/README.md

 # Email

 The Email Destination allows you send an email to _yourself_ — the email address tied to the account you signed up with — at any step of a workflow.
+You can also email [any collaborators on your workflow](#emailing-workflow-collaborators).

 You can use this to email yourself when you receive a specific event, for example when a user signs up on your app.
 You can send yourself an email when a cron job finishes running, or when a job fails.
 Anywhere you need an email notification, you can use the Email Destination!